cvlab-columbia/ZSRobust4FoundationModel/README.md

 |   Vanilla CLIP-B/32 (no defence)  | (initial entry) 	|      6.57        |     **64.56%**     |      Mar 1, 2023        |

+If you obtain better results, you are welcome to update your results here by sending email or push request.

 ## CLIP Model

 ### Environment setup: